 It would be silly to think that all we get in Cornwall is sunshine and beautiful sunsets...
 But as long as we're careful, stand clear of the cliff edge and stay away from the shoreline, I do know a few good spots that you can still go to when a storm rolls through.
 And, with those rules in mind, they should be pretty safe spots too - allowing you to storm watch from a carpark, cafe or pub at the majority!

 Perhaps the most photographed place in Cornwall when the wind picks up and the waves get rough.
 Nonetheless, it is an incredible place to watch the waves crash against the cliffs and high above the church, with the best views being from the west side of the harbour and, if you're lucky, a place to park on Mount Pleasant Road.

 With views out to the Atlantic from the warm shelter of your own car, Trevose Head isn't just a great spot to watch the sunset, it's a great place for watching storms roll in and the sea spray reaching as high as the lighthouse!

-For a different sort of perspective, head to Trebarwith Strand at high tide when the water's edge comes right up to the rocks.
-Be careful though, because the waves get really powerful, which is what makes Trebarwith so hard to beat!
-If it seems too dangerous or if it's just too rainy, seek shelter in The Portwilliam Pub, where you'll still get a good view and be able to get good food!
+For a different sort of perspective, head to Trebarwith Strand at high tide when the water's edge comes right up to the rocks!
+Be careful though and stay way back!
+Or, you could seek shelter in The Portwilliam Pub, where you'll still get a good view and be able to get some good food too!